 o Note: Sweaters, zip up hoodies, and long sleeves make administration more difficult and could lengthen the process.

 · If the consumer benefits from social stories, please create and use a social story the days leading up to Vaccination Day.

-· Bring preferred items to the vaccine clinic to aide in distracting/redirecting attention away from needle during vaccine administration.
+· Bring preferred items in the vehicle to aide in distracting/redirecting attention away from needle during vaccine administration.

 o Examples: Favorite videos/movies on tablet device, headphones, toys, or manipulative items that can be held in hands (ex: play-doh, fidget spinners, sticker books), favorite snack or treat that can be opened and consumed during vaccine administration.